Blog header graphic: What is Content Operations? article.

 What content operations means for content strategy

-While tightly entwined, content operations and content strategy both play an important and unique role in the content lifecycle.
-A content strategy is the plan, while content operations is how the plan is executed.
+Content operations and content strategy play an important and entwined role in the content lifecycle.
+A content strategy is the plan; content operations is how it’s executed.
 The right marketing technology (martech) is definitely crucial to content operations, but people and process also play a key role.

 Strategy